-Each storage system contains a RAID controller that brings RAID functionality and high-speed fibre data transfer performance for connection to a fibre channel host bus adapter (HBA) installed in a host system.
-Figure 1-12 shows the controller in the enclosure.
+Each storage system contains one or two RAID controllers, which bring RAID functionality and high-speed fibre data transfer performance for connection to a fibre channel host bus adapter (HBA) installed in a host system.
+Figure 1-13 shows an enclosure with dual RAID controllers.
+The enclosure can also accommodate a single RAID controller.
+Each RAID controller has a GBIC port that can accommodate SGI supported GBIC modules.

-Figure 1-12 RAID Controller Module Location
+Figure 1-13 RAID Controller Module Locations